-- Cell phone coverage: Cardholders get up to $1,000 of annual coverage for damage or theft on their mobile devices.
+- Cell phone coverage: Cardholders get up to $1,000 of annual coverage for damage or theft on their mobile device.

 The BMW Card’s Other Features

 Customer service is available 24/7 to handle whatever issues or questions you have.
 You can manage your account and track rewards online or by using the BMW Family of Cards App on iOS or Android.

 The BMW Card, because it’s a World Mastercard, includes Mastercard ID Theft Protection.
 This benefit monitors your social security number and alerts you should anything suspicious come up.
 Like most cards, it also offers zero liability protection and emergency card replacement if your card is lost or stolen.

 BMW Card’s Fees